mnahkies/shoe-string-server/README.md

   it has been tested on Fedora 34 and AWS Linux 2.

 ## Setup
-1. Install `docker` / `docker-compose` (`./init/install-dependencies.sh`, or manually)
+1. Clone repo to somewhere on host or otherwise place the contents on the server
-2. Clone repo to somewhere on host or otherwise place the contents on the server
+2. Install `docker` / `docker-compose` (`./init/install-dependencies.sh`, or manually)
-3. Bootstrap data/configuration structure using `./init/create-empty-configuration-structure.sh /path/to/store/`
+3. Create `config.sh` from `config.sh.example`
-4. Configure initial applications in the created configuration structure, and adjust templates/config as needed
+4. Bootstrap data/configuration structure using `./init/create-empty-configuration-structure.sh`
-5. Update `./config.sh` with appropriate values
+5. Configure initial applications in the created configuration structure, and adjust templates/config as needed
 6. Run ./start.sh

 ## Usage / Scripts reference